 In the Spotlight: Innovation and the Transformation of Global Mobility

 Global mobility is in the midst of a transformation.
 Organizations are challenging mobility leaders to explore how they deliver programs to meet the needs of today’s mobile population.
-BGRS’s Rob Martini, Vice President, Strategic Innovation, discusses how technology and innovation translate into new solutions contributing to mobility’s transformation In the Spotlight.
+BGRS’s Rob Martini, Vice President, Strategic Products & Talent Mobility Practice Leader, discusses how technology and innovation translate into new solutions contributing to mobility’s transformation In the Spotlight.

 Mobility is an evolving industry in many ways.
 What solutions are being introduced in the industry to drive innovation?

 Rob Martini: While innovation and technology are not technically synonymous, in today’s fast-moving global environment technology advances are truly the primary drivers enabling industry innovation.
 This is true in the relocation industry as well, where almost every mobility and talent-focused event and forum has some focus on digital influence on the programs administered by companies, third parties and suppliers.
 There is a heavy emphasis on changing how mobile employees access and consume information and services.
 Intuitive, self-navigable solutions that allow the mobile employee to make informed choices around what services they consume and how they access those choices are continuously introduced to the market.